ArtiSynth Installation Guide for MacOS

 ...

 The short version is to immediately open your Security and Privacy settings after the error occurs, and then, near the bottom of the General tab, you should see a notification about the blocked application with a button to the right labeled Open Anyway.
 Clicking that button will grant the application a security exception.
+You will then need to exit and restart ArtiSynth.

 Detailed information on how to use the ArtiSynth GUI for model visualization, navigation and simulation control is given in the ArtiSynth User Interface Guide.